Finko42/GreyHack/Symmetric-Encryption/AES/AES.md

 # Advanced Encryption Standard

-AES is a cipher used to encode and decode messages using a symmetric key.
-I have implemented a 128-bit version that uses [CBC](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation).
+AES is a cipher used to encrypt and decrypt messages using a symmetric key.
+I have implemented the 128-bit version and it uses
+[CBC](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation).

 My implementation works the same as real life and is as secure as real life implementations of AES.
 The only unsecure part of my implementation is that it uses ``rnd()``, which is